taresh18/100-days-of-cuda/README.md

 ### Day 04
 Read chapter 5 of PMPP, wrote cuda program to do matrix multiplication using shared mamory to reduce number of global memory access

+### Day 05
+Read chapter 6 of PMPP, wrote cuda programs to do matrix multiplication (A * B.T) using corner turning and matrix multiplication using thread coarsening